DanLavine/willow/README.md

 #### Other use cases that already exist
 Of course there are some use cases where these features are already present, but built specifically for the product and do not scale out.
-One example where this is hugely present is with Kubernetes.
+One example where this is present is with Kubernetes.

 Anyone who has ever deployed a `Deployment`, `ReplicaSet`, `DaemonSet` have take advantage of the 3 features:
 ```